LebinLiang/four_ws_wd/readme.md

 # An Open-Source Platform for Autonomous Navigation of 4WS-4WD Agricultural Robots with Omni-Directional Kinematics

-This repo contains code for our paper "An Open-Source Platform for Autonomous Navigation of 4WS-4WD Agricultural Robots with Omni-Directional Kinematics", *Lebin Liang, Dewei Lu, Yushun Tao, Dong Li, Can Wang and Xinyu Wu*
+This repo contains code for our paper "An Open-Source Platform for Autonomous Navigation of 4WS-4WD Agricultural Robots with Omni-Directional Kinematics", *Lebin Liang, Dewei Lu, Yushun Tao, Dong Li, Can Wang and Xinyu Wu*.

 ## Overview